 Some of these nutrients are consistent with most women’s nutritional needs whether they’re expecting, lactating, or not—just in slightly higher levels.
 Others are to help support nutritional demands associated with postpartum.
-Either way, a good postnatal multivitamin should help eliminate some of the guesswork around nutrition postpartum.
-You know…because new moms have plenty of other things to think about.*
+Either way, a good postnatal multivitamin should help eliminate some of the guesswork around nutrition postpartum.*

-Prenatal and postnatal vitamins are great options to support micronutrient (vitamin and mineral) needs for pregnancy and postpartum.
+Prenatal and postnatal multivitamins are great options to support micronutrient (vitamin and mineral) needs for pregnancy and postpartum.
 But it's important to consider macronutrients (protein, carbs, fat) as well.
-Exhibit A: Women need more protein during pregnancy and lactation to help support the increased nutrient demands that occur during these life stages.
+Exhibit A: People need more protein during pregnancy and lactation to help support the increased nutrient demands that occur during these life stages.
 In fact, the amount of protein deposited in maternal and fetal tissue increases over the course of pregnancy.* (1,2,3,4)

 It's a big reason why we developed Essential Protein Pregnancy & Postpartum for this life stage specifically—and added choline for good measure.*

 When to Stop Taking Postnatal Vitamins and When to Switch Back to a Regular Multivitamin?